Click to grab your free copy of our Garden Tools Cheat Sheet!

 Maintenance

-- Cover the plants with row covers to prevent them from getting infected by pests carrying diseases and viruses.
+1. Cover the plants with row covers to prevent them from getting infected by pests carrying diseases and viruses.
 Remove those covers before the blossoms appear to let pollination occur.

 Successful Pollination

-To get fruit from your plants, pollination is essential.
-Use a bee house to attract bees near your pumpkin plants.
-After about 8 to 9 weeks of sowing the seeds and a few days after the male blossoms appear, the female blossoms emerge.
-The male blossoms produce pollen that pollinates the females, which have an enlarged ovary at the time.
+The female blossoms emerge after about 8 to 9 weeks of sowing the seeds and a few days after the male flowers appear.
+The male flowers produce pollen that pollinates the females, with an enlarged ovary.

-If natural pollination doesn’t occur due to any problems with the flower blooming, you can perform hand pollination.
 Simply use a cotton bud to transfer the pollen from the males to the females.
 After about a week, you should see the pumpkins taking form.

 Harvesting

 The harvesting period of Texas pumpkins starts in early September.
-80% are known to be harvested in a three-week window for seasonal fall sales and 95% of the pumpkins are used for ornamental/seasonal novelty use.
+80% are known to be harvested in a three-week window for seasonal fall sales, and 95% of the pumpkins are used for ornamental/seasonal novelty use.

-Simply press your fingernail in the rind and see that there is no imprint left; this indicates harvest time.
-Cut the stem a few inches from the fruit to prevent the early rotting of the fruit.
 To ensure a longer life span, store your fruit in a warm place for about 14 days where the temperature is around 77ºF.
-Finally, store the pumpkin in a cool, dry place with temperatures between 50 and 54 ºF.
+Finally, prepare the pumpkin in a cool, dry place with temperatures between 50 and 54 ºF.

 Storing the Harvested Pumpkins in Texas

-Simply wash and cut your pumpkin to prepare it in a variety of ways, like boiling, steaming, and baking.
-The pumpkin cubes are to be cooked till the pulp turns soft.
 Remove the softened pulp from the rind, make it into a puree, and leave it to cool.
-Pour the puree in an air-tight container and leave a little room for it to expand.
-Freeze the container and use as required.
+Pour the puree into an air-tight container and leave a little room for it to expand.
+Freeze the container and use it as required.

 Selecting Pumpkin Species that Thrive in Texas

-Although the carving pumpkins you use for ornamental purposes are mostly edible, they lack in flavor.
-It is best to choose the pumpkin seeds that are bred for the particular reason you wish them to use for.
-Here are some pumpkin varieties that thrive in Texas:
+Although the carving pumpkins you use for ornamental purposes are primarily edible, they lack flavor.
+Choosing the pumpkin seeds that are bred for the particular reason you wish them to use is best.

 Dill’s Atlantic Giant

-This carving pumpkin variety is popular for its giant size.
+This carving pumpkin variety is famous for its giant size.
 It is common for this species to produce pumpkins weighing 400 to 500 pounds.
-It is yellowish orange in color with slightly rough skin.
-This variety of pumpkin takes about 130 days to grow fully mature.

 Click here to buy Dill’s Atlantic Giant pumpkin seeds on Amazon.